stuxf/microprocessor-labs/README.md

 # microprocessor-labs

-I have no clue what I'm doing, 90% chance I will drop this class :100:
+I have no clue what I'm doing!
+Just feeling my way through this class.